AceAsin/BloodborneSDK/.GitHub/FAQ.md

     - I am open to modifying SDK's to Patron's, please take a look at my Patreon if you are interested in acquiring a modified SDK for your community or gang.
 9. What SDK versions do you support?
     - I support all versions of the SDK, this includes Avatar 2.0, Avatar 3.0, and World 3.0.
-10. Will the SDK get discountinued at some point?
+10. Will the SDK get discontinued at some point?
     - As long as I am alive, as well as have the support to maintain and keep working on it, then it will not get deprecated.

 [Server]: https://discord.gg/U8vHS7y